Naza-cmd/FinalProject-Naza_and_Juani/README.md

 The Start screen is the first screen users sees when they start the experience, on this page there are animated mobile fishes, the title of the experience and the start button

+## To RUn Code
+The Correct HTML File to Open the Code is the "MainPage.html" File and the CSS FIle is the "style_guide.css" File and the Javascript code in an internal script code.

 ## Link to the Font

 Download the font for the best experience.